dannybauman/30-day-map-challenge-2025/PLATFORM-TRACKER.md

 - Less documentation than established platforms

-**Best For**: Data dashboards, dark-themed projects, visual presentations, comprehensive stats **Avoid For**: When every calculation must be perfect (verify data!), when tooltip quality is critical
+**Best For**: Data dashboards, dark-themed projects, visual presentations, comprehensive stats **Avoid For**: When every calculation must be accurate (verify data!), when tooltip quality is critical

 ---